Bastia, Haute-Corse tourism & sightseeing

-Visit Bastia (Corsica, France)
+Visit Bastia (Corsica, France)Photo Gallery

-The Old Port (Vieux Port) at the south of the town is the best place to start a visit, with a stroll around the harbour to see the jaded buildings (almost reminiscent of those we might see in Venice) clustered around the fishing and pleasure port.
-(There is a newer commercial port to the north which is now used for more industrial trade so the old port is less active.)
+The Old Port (Vieux Port) at the south of the town is the best place to start a visit, with a stroll around the harbour to see the jaded buildings, almost reminiscent of those we might see in Venice, clustered around the fishing and pleasure port.
+You will also find several restaurants around the harbour so it is a pleasant place to stop for lunch.

 The Governors Palace was added soon after, and built around a tower that is one of the oldest parts of the citadel.
 The early palace was transformed over the following centuries, and by the 16th century had become the grand building we see today below the walls of the citadel.
 The palace now contains the Corsica Museum of Ethnology.

 After exploring the citadel you can amble through the warren of streets of the Terra Vecchia region behind the harbour admiring the crumbling facades of the medieval buildings.
 As you approach the Church of St-Jean-Baptiste the streets get ever narrower and the tenement blocks ever higher in this, the oldest part of the town.

 The Terra Nova is the more recent part of town.
 Wider boulevards will satisfy your needs for shopping and light, and the newer part of the town also includes a large number of impressive buildings constructed in Bastia during the 19th century such as the classical style Theatre and the Palace of Justice.
 The architecture of the 16th to 18th centuries in Bastia is also to be seen in the numerous churches and chapels in the town, many of which have interesting facades.

 The main weekly markets are held in central Bastia in the Place du Marché each saturday and sunday, with smaller markets in the same square on other days.
 There is a flea market in the Place Saint Nicholas each sunday.

 A short stroll from Bastia is the Chapel Notre Dame de Montserato.
 The chapel was built in the early 19th century and is quite unassuming on the outside but very impressively decorated inside.
 In an enviable position even further up the hill above Bastia is the small village of Cardo, a historical village that has lovely views back across the town below.